xcapaldi/nanoprep/README.md

 State is very useful when you have some protocols that consists of smaller protocols lumped together.
 For example, one that combines breakdown with characterization and conditioning.
 You could pass states for each of the three processes so that later it is easier to filter the data.
+It is recommended (but not required) to reserve different ranges of numbers for different types of protocol operations.
+For example in the sample configuration:

+- 0-9 reserved for pore size measurement and estimation
+- 10-19 reserved for pulse application
+- 20-29 reserved for CBD and other formation techniques

 ### Sustained data
 There is an option for *sustained* data which means that instead of recording `numpy.nan` when a particular data point is not explicitly provided, instead the last recorded value is written.